 WHERE I BOUGHT MY FIDDLE LEAF FIGS

 I purchased the other 5 of my Fiddles at Walmart – they were only $17 (tabletop sizes are only $10) and they are GREAT quality.
-I haven’t had any health issues at all with any of my 6 Fiddles.

 YOU CAN MAKE BABY FIDDLE LEAF FIGS!
 SAY WHAAATT?